 Features

-My work has been featured in outlets like HuffPost, Cherry Bombe, BuzzFeed, and New York Magazine’s The Strategist.
+My work has been featured in outlets like HuffPost, Cherry Bombe, BuzzFeed, Wall Street Journal, and New York Magazine’s The Strategist.
 You can also hear me on the High Vibration Living and Keep On Cookin’ podcasts.

 Frequently Asked Questions